We banished Nature, made it bleed

 We banished Nature, sowed dark seeds

-As birds on the wing so blithely sing
+As the birds on the wing so blithely sing

 And all our spreading cities bring